Nakiska is nestled in the heart of the Canadian Rockies in picturesque Kananaskis Country, only 45 minutes from the vibrant city of Calgary.

 Named for Cattle rustlers who had to move quickly to escape the NWMP (later named RCMP).
 This helped earn the RCMP the reputation for “always getting their man”

-Eagle Tail Olympic Fact: Part of the challenging Olympic Men?s Downhilll run and is accessible from the Gold Chair.
+Eagle Tail Olympic Fact: Part of the challenging Olympic Men’s Downhilll run and is accessible from the Gold Chair.
+Find out what other runs were part of the Olympics on our Olympics: 1988 The Legacy page.

 Bulls Head – for a Sarcee Chief